jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 This can be achieved by
 * Tracking the number of trips making use of both card and cash payments
 * Knowing the payment behaviour during days of the week and also weekend
-* Monitoring the payment behaviour between borouhs
+* Monitoring the payment behaviour between boroughs
 We also have some couple of non functional requirements which includes;
 * Reporting data to be pre-aggregated for better performance
 * Pre-aggregate data for each year/month partition in isolation
 * Able to read data efficiently for specific months from aggregated data
-#### 2. We want ti identify the demands for taxis
+#### 2. We want to identify the demands for taxis
 This can be achieved by knowing;
 * Demands based on borough
 * Demand based on day of week/weekend
 * Demand based on trip type (i.e Street hail/Dispatch)
 * Trip distance, trip durations, total fare amount etc per day/borough

-For the first business requirement, we joined four datasets together i.e the trip_data, taxi_zone, payment_type and calendar data to achieve the business and transformation logic needed to meet the requirements.
+For the first business requirement, we joined four datasets together i.e the trip_data, taxi_zone, payment_type and calendar data to achieve the aggregation and transformation logic needed to meet the requirements.
-Joining these datasets to achieve the aggregation required was simple because we already created external tables and views on top of all these data in the silver layer which made it straight forward to just write a select statement to join the datasets and aggregate it by the group by clause as shown below.
+Joining these datasets to achieve the aggregation required was simple because we already created external tables and views on top of all these data in the silver layer which made it straight forward to just write a *SELECT* statement to join the datasets and aggregate it by the *GROUP BY* clause as shown below.
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/agg_gold_card_trip.png">
-We then write the aggregated data to the gold/reporting layer of the storage account using *STORED PROCEDURE* so that it can be written in each partitions for query optimization.
+We then write the aggregated data to the gold/reporting layer of the storage account using *STORED PROCEDURES* so that it can be written into partitions for query optimization.
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/gold_sp.png">

 Now that we have the aggregated data in the gold/reporting layer of our storage, we have to make it accessible for Data/BI Analysts so they can connect their various reporting tool conveniently, thus, we created a View on top of the aggregated data in the gold/reporting layer.